 Next, select your Input and Output Devices (usually, these will be the same device).
 Most interfaces do not require drivers to be downloaded, so you should automatically see your device listed.
 If not, check the company website to make sure no drivers are needed.

 Latency is important to pay attention to, especially when it comes to live performance.
 Buffer size determines Ableton’s responsiveness while processing audio.
 Low latency will mean faster responsiveness when recording MIDI but will be more taxing on your CPU.
-High latency will mean more lag, but lower CPU Usage—this is better for the mixing stages when you’re adding on multiple plugins.
-You’ll want lower latency when performing live, 512 samples is the right place to start.
+High latency will mean more lag but lower CPU Usage—this is better for the mixing stages when you’re adding multiple plugins.
+You’ll want lower latency when performing live; 512 samples is the right place to start.

 How do I set up a MIDI interface in Ableton Live 10?

-To set up your MIDI controller keyboards and pads, while still in preferences, head to the Link MIDI tab.
+To set up your MIDI controller keyboards and pads, head to the Link MIDI tab while still in preferences.
 Most controllers will automatically configure to Ableton when plugged in, meaning you should immediately be able to select them from the dropdown Control Surface menu.

-For now, just focus on setting the inputs for your intended controller.
-If you’re having difficulty finding your device, head to the company website for any drivers, or the MIDI preferences in your computer’s system preferences.
+For now, focus on setting the inputs for your intended controller.
+If you’re having difficulty finding your device, head to the company website for any drivers or the MIDI preferences in your computer’s system preferences.